pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix-1-DOAJ.md

   * Journal Settings > Masthead > ISSN.
 See [Chapter 5: Journal Settings](https://docs.pkp.sfu.ca/learning-ojs/en/journal-setup#masthead).
   * Add to your journal footer for it to appear on your site.
 See [Chapter 5: Journal Settings](https://docs.pkp.sfu.ca/learning-ojs/en/settings-website#appearance).

 * The ISSN will appear on the footer on every page of your site.
+Note that if the journal also has a valid print ISSN this should be included in the DOAJ application (#4).

 **6) Publisher**
 * Enter this information in 2 places: